You can make a claim for a ‘declaration of presumed death’ from the High Court if someone you know in England and Wales has been missing for:

 - spouse or civil partner

-If none of these apply, you’ll need to prove to the court that you have enough of a connection to the missing person (‘sufficient interest’), eg you’re a distant relative and you have a birth certificate to prove it.
+If none of these apply, you’ll need to prove to the court that you have enough of a connection to the missing person (‘sufficient interest’), for example you’re a distant relative and you have a birth certificate to prove it.

 What else must be true to make a claim